tejpshah/interview-pilot-ai/README.md

 ## Instructions

-To practice your interview skills using our tool, you need to follow the following steps (obviously, you need to clone the repository first):
+To practice your interview skills using our tool, you need to follow the following steps (obviously, you need to clone the repository first.
+It also might be beneficial to create a separate virtual environment to avoid conflicts with other projects):

 1. Install all requirements:
 ```